 “Beggar’s chicken” is a traditional famous dish in Changshu, Jiangsu.
 This dish is not literally cooked for beggars.
 It’s named Beggar’s chicken due to the way of cooking.
 This dish is cooked by wrapping the prepared chicken with lotus leaves and mud then putting it into the fire for roasting.
 This way of cooking is straightforward in that you don’t need any tools, so even a beggar can cook it.

 Top 19 popular Chinese dishes – Hairy crabs from Yangcheng Lake 阳澄湖大闸蟹 yáng chéng hú dà zhá xiè

 The Yangcheng Lake hairy crab is a popular seasonal crab after the Mid-Autumn Festival until the end of December.
 This dish is not about the meat in the crab-like an Alaskan king crab or Sri Lanka Crab but about the crab roe.

 Top 20 popular Chinese dish – Sweet and Sour Spareribs 糖醋排骨 táng cù pái gǔ

 The dish of Sweet and sour spareribs is one of the best-known rib dishes in China.
 The special sweet and sour sauce will be coated on the deep-fried spareribs to adding fresh flavor and make the ribs less greasy.

 If you’re learning Mandarin Chinese at Keats School, you would also have the chance to learn how to cook some of the Chinese dishes.
 Outside of the class, Keats School will arrange a series of cultural activities to let Keats students better learn and understand the Chinese culture, which could facilitate the Chinese language learning progress at the same time.

-With the content shared today, I believe you will be able to easily order your favourite dishes next time you dine at a Chinese restaurant!
+With the content shared today, I believe you will easily order your favorite dishes next time you dine at a Chinese restaurant!